python/devguide/communication.rst

 -----

 Several core developers are active bloggers and discuss Python's development that way.
-You can find their blogs (and varous other developers who use Python) at http://planet.python.org/.
+You can find their blogs (and various other developers who use Python) at http://planet.python.org/.